DeepSenseCA/echofilter/docs/source/usage_guide.rst

    -  All regions are written to a single EVR file.

--  If the input was an EV file, the lines and regions are imported into the EV file, and a nearfield line is added.
+-  If the input was an EV file, the lines and regions are imported into the EV file, and a :term:`nearfield line` is added.

 Simulating processing
 ~~~~~~~~~~~~~~~~~~~~~